-Education is one of the fastest developing spheres in Northern Cyprus with schools in all major towns and villages.
-Its aim is to develop the abilities of Turkish Cypriot individuals of all age groups, both for their personal benefit as well as the society as a whole.
-Full time education is compulsory and free for all children between the ages of 5 and 17 in North Cyprus.
-Most of the schools are maintained from government funds; however, there are also many private schools which offer expanded curricula for the students of all ages.
+Education is one of the fastest developing spheres in Northern Cyprus.
+There are schools in all major towns and villages. therefore there aim is to develop the abilities of Turkish Cypriot individuals of all age groups.
+Both for their personal benefit as well as the society as a whole.
+Full-time education is compulsory and free for all children between the ages of 5 and 17 in North Cyprus.
+Most of the schools are maintained from government funds.
+Also, many private schools which offer expanded curricula for the students of all ages.

 Public North Cyprus Schools and Colleges

-Public or government-funded schools and colleges in North Cyprus teach subjects in Turkish, and English, German, French and Russian are learnt by pupils as a second language.
+Public or government-funded schools and colleges in North Cyprus teach subjects in various languages.
+Turkish, English, German, French and Russian are learned by pupils as a second language.
 Expatriate children study in English, with Turkish as a second language.
-The Government schools and colleges are run in accordance with a curriculum appointed by the Ministry of Education for children aged 5 to 17.
+The Government schools are run in accordance with a curriculum appointed by the Ministry of Education for children aged 5 to 17.

-The marking scheme for schools in North Cyprus functions on the basis of a rising scale of 1 to 10, and for children to proceed to the next year, group students must achieve at least mark 5.
-Assessment is accomplished by mid-term and end-of-term examination over the two terms per academic year and there are also reports issued twice a year – at the end of the winter and spring terms.
+Therefore a marking scheme for schools in North Cyprus functions on the basis of a rising scale of 1 to 10.
+For children to proceed to the next year, group students must achieve at least mark 5.
+Assessment is accomplished by mid-term and end-of-term examination.
+Over the two terms per academic year and there are also reports issued twice a year.
+At the end of the winter and spring terms.

 Private North Cyprus Schools and Colleges

-Private schools and colleges use English (with Turkish as a second language) or Turkish (with English as a second language) and the third option is one of the foreign languages.
-Private schools offer education by charging an annual fee from their students.
-Private schools are monitored and have to be approved by the Ministry of Education and must follow the principals and guidelines relating to basic curriculum, assessment, disciplinary issues and standards of teaching.
-As the private schools provide longer hours, generally 8,30am-4pm, they are able to extend the curriculum and some follow the United Kingdom Key Stages, IGCSE, the Cambridge Young Learners Scheme, SATs and TOEFL.
+Private schools and colleges use English (with Turkish as a second language).
+Or Turkish (with English as a second language).
+The third option is one of the foreign languages.
+The private schools offer education by charging an annual fee from their students.
+Therefore Private schools are monitored and have to be approved by the Ministry of Education.
+The Schools Must also follow the principals and guidelines relating to basic curriculum, assessment, disciplinary issues and standards of teaching.
+Consequently, private schools provide longer hours.
+Generally 8,30am-4pm, they are able to extend the curriculum and some follow the United Kingdom Key Stages.
+IGCSE, the Cambridge Young Learners Scheme, SATs and TOEFL.

-Pupils of all schools in North Cyprus are to wear uniform usually.
-They have classes from Monday to Friday.
-The day in schools and colleges usually starts at 8.30 a.m. and finishes at lunch time (minimum) or at 3.30-4.00 p.m. (maximum).
-In private schools the day is generally longer: the classes usually start at 8.15-30am and finish at around 3.30-4.30 p.m.
+Pupils of all schools in North Cyprus are to wear a uniform.
+The classes are from Monday to Friday.
+A day in school usually starts at 8.30 a.m. and finishes at lunchtime (minimum) or at 3.30-4.00 p.m. (maximum).
+In private schools, the day is generally longer.
+Where classes usually start at 8.15-30am and finish at around 3.30-4.30 p.m.
 Schools and colleges have long summer holidays lasting from the middle of June to early September.
-Private colleges can often provide summer schools and organize a wide choice of activities and trips during the summer holiday.
+Private schools can often provide summer schools and organize a wide choice of activities and trips during the summer holiday.

 The Educational System of Northern Cyprus is comprised of five main key stages: